Where to Begin? –Tips for the Novice Cigar Smoker

 - Sample a variety of brands and blends to determine which tobacco you prefer the most.
 It is a good idea to purchase single cigars rather than a box until you know for certain which types of tobacco suit you.

-- Novice cigar smokers should first start with mild cigars.
+- Novice cigar smokers should first start with mellow cigars.

 - Cigar humidors are the best way to store cigars.
 If you do not have a humidor, be sure to only buy a few cigars at a time to avoid them going stale.
 Leave cigars in the cellophane and store in a Tupperware container to keep them as fresh as possible.